RajeshRK89/Address-Book/README.md

 1) Clone the repository

+2) change the env_dev to .env

-2) Run docker-compose up
+3) Run docker-compose up

-3) Run python manage.py setup by getting inside the backend container shell
+4) Run python manage.py setup by getting inside the backend container shell

-4) You will get the client id and secret id for the application
+5) You will get the client id and secret id for the application

-5) To get the access token follow the below steps:
+6) To get the access token follow the below steps:

      In postman in authorisation section , provide your client_id and secret as generated before in the username and password section by choosing basic auth